dltj/dltj-blog/content/2023-02-04-replayweb-for-social-media.md

 The oEmbed is intended to be just the primary content of the page; it excludes toolbars, navigation elements, and other parts of the page framework.
 A bunch of big sites support it: Twitter, TikTok, YouTube, Tumblr, Facebook, etc.
 Many blog platforms support an oEmbed view by just putting the URL to the content you want to embed onto a line by itself.
-(You might be using oEmbed without even knowing the name or technology behind it; see the {% include robustlink.html href="https://wordpress.org/documentation/article/embeds/" versionurl="https://web.archive.org/web/20230127052647/https://wordpress.org/documentation/article/embeds/" versiondate="2023-01-27" title="Embeds | WordPress documentation" anchor="documentation at WordPress" %}, for instance.)
+(You might be using oEmbed without even knowing the name or technology behind it; see the {{ robustlink(href="https://wordpress.org/documentation/article/embeds/", versionurl="https://web.archive.org/web/20230127052647/https://wordpress.org/documentation/article/embeds/", versiondate="2023-01-27", title="Embeds | WordPress documentation", anchor="documentation at WordPress") }}, for instance.)
 We're going to use oembed.link to get the same thing, but turn it into a web archive first.
 In this example, we are going to archive [https://twitter.com/DataG/status/1585816108908662788](https://twitter.com/DataG/status/1585816108908662788), which in oembed.link looks like [this](https://oembed.link/https://twitter.com/DataG/status/1585816108908662788).